 Video: Naughty Dogs During Christmas

-Watch this compilation video of boxers who might have ended up on Santa’s bad list this year.
+Watch this compilation video of Boxers who may end up on Santa’s naughty list this year.

-The easiest way to create a stress-free escape for your pet is to take them for regular walks and runs to reduce stress.
-Be sure to keep her close to you with a nice, strong collar and leash set in our favorite holiday colors!
-And if you’re too busy to take him or her for a walk, consider using Rover or another pup sitting App to find reliable dog walkers in your area.
+The easiest way to keep you pet calm is to take them for regular walks and runs, naturally reducing stress.
+If you’re too busy to take him or her for a walk, consider using a pup sitting service to find trustworthy dog walkers in your area.

 What tips do you have for keeping your pup calm?